Test in a live environment

 This code snippet demonstrates how to:

-IronPDF is a powerful library for C# simplifies the complex process of PDF generation, offering a wide range of features for PDF manipulation, including the ability to generate PDFs from HTML, add text and images, secure documents, and much more.
+IronPDF is a powerful library for C# that simplifies the complex process of PDF generation, offering a wide range of features for PDF manipulation, including the ability to generate PDFs from HTML, add text and images, secure documents, and much more.

 Let's write a simple C# program that creates an ArrayList of items, and then uses IronPDF to generate a PDF document listing those items.